ginow/Angular-CRUD-table/README.md

 Column names have been hard-coded, but can be generalised.

+Index.html, main.js, polyfills.js, runtime.js, styles.js, assets has also been copied to the root location so that the [demo](https://ginow.github.io/Angular-CRUD-table/)
+ page works

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.